timothyhinh79/silobuster/stories/Defining_Logs.md

 }
 ```

 If we discover a use case for relating a log to other logs or fields, we can also add an array of log or field IDs to this schema.
-In the interest of not over engineering this, we are waiting for positive feedback for tha tuse case before implementing.
+In the interest of not over engineering this, we are waiting for positive feedback for that use case before implementing.

 ### log_message for Dedupe logs.